Let's Sum Up The NFL 2022-2023 Season Standings

 Both the AFC and NFC standings are displayed alongside the points scored for and against each team.
 Also included are current winning/losing streaks, home/away records, records in and out of division/conference and points for/against, too.

 Divide the NFL season into three portions: preseason, regular season and playoffs (which end at the Super Bowl).
 The preseason is three weeks in August (sometimes late July) where teams play three games that don’t count towards the record.

-The preseason games are not the same, in the sense that many players -who aren’t necessarily regulars- get significant time in hopes of making a roster.
-However, there are point spreads, just like in the regular season and playoffs.
+The preseason games are not the same thing in the sense that many football players -who aren’t necessarily regulars- get significant time in hopes of making a roster.
+However, there are point spreads to bet on, just like in the regular season and playoffs.

 The regular season is composed of 17 games, from September to January.
 There are four winners from each of the conferences, plus the three next-best teams (wild cards), qualifying for the playoffs.
 That’s a total of 14 teams.